Specialties

 Destinations Visited

-Additional countries: Netherlands, England, Spain, Portugal, Italy, Germany, France, Czech Republic, Austria, Hungary, Poland, Slovakia, Switzerland, Russia, Sweden, Denmark, Finland, Norway, Singapore, Aruba, Jamaica, Turks & Caicos, Canada and various parts of the United States including Alaska and Hawaii.
+Additional Countries: Netherlands, Mexico, England, Spain, Portugal, Italy, Germany, France, Czech Republic, Austria, Hungary, Poland, Slovakia, Switzerland, Russia, Sweden, Denmark, Finland, Norway, Singapore, Aruba, Jamaica, Turks & Caicos, Canada and various parts of the United States including Alaska and Hawaii.

 Why I’m a Travel Consultant